Preparing the Next Patch

-Next, the soil's pH level is determined, then the major nutrients nitrogen (N), phosphorous (P) and potassium (K), then the macronutrients of calcium and magnesium, and finally, the minor nutrients such as iron and manganese.
+Next, the soil's pH level is determined, then the major nutrients nitrogen (N), phosphorous (P), and potassium (K), then the macronutrients of calcium (Ca) and magnesium (Mg), and finally, the minor nutrients such as iron (Fe) and manganese (Mn).

 Vegetables grow best in a pH range from 6.5 to 7.2 with 6.8 thought to be optimal for most.
 Any discussion about soil nutrient levels is complex.
 Recommendations listed in your lab report will provide a good base of support.
 Many growers tend to push soils that are high in NPK.

-Calcium (Ca) is considered a major nutrient when growing most fruit and vegetables.
-Plants use Ca in late summer as the fruit begins to expand and develop.
+Calcium is considered a major nutrient when growing most fruit and vegetables.
+Plants use calcium in late summer as the fruit begins to expand and develop.
 Maximizing its uptake during this time can greatly reduce the incidence of blossom end rot, splitting and pitted or catfacing of fruit.
-A soil supplemented with Ca often requires additions of gypsum or calcium magnesium sulphate.
-It is important to note that many local conditions will leave soil deficient in Ca despite high ppm levels overall.
+A soil supplemented with calcium often requires additions of gypsum or calcium magnesium sulphate.
+It is important to note that many local conditions will leave soil deficient in calcium despite high ppm levels overall.
 This is often caused by insoluble calcium bicarbonate molecules tying up the vital macronutrients, rendering it useless to the plant's roots.